 VA also uses a star-rating system where facilities with a "5-Star" rating are performing within the top 10 percent of facilities and "1-Star" facilities are performing within the bottom 10 percent of facilities.
-Figure 5 describes the distribution of facilities by star rating.28 As of June 30, 2017, the Facility was rated at "3-Star" for overall quality.
-Updated data as of June 30, 2018, indicates that the Facility rating remains at "3-Star" for overall quality.
+Figure 5 describes the distribution of facilities by star rating.
+25 As of June 30, 2017, the Facility was rated at "2-Star" for overall quality.
+Updated data as of June 30, 2018, indicates that the Facility rating has improved to "3-Star" for overall quality.